 The department collected samples from 17 private drinking water wells, one public drinking water well (Blair Heights Well) and two springs within one mile of the site.
 All samples were analyzed for VOCs, including TCE.
 No VOCs were detected in any of the water samples.
 Below are the results for the Blair Heights Well and a document with helpful tips on how to interpret the data.

 - Blair Heights Public Well Results (posted 10/25/17)

 Based on current information, there is no evidence of TCE exposure to DMPF #2 building employees above health based action levels.
-Additional air sampling will be conducted in January 2018 to verify these conditions.
+Additional indoor air sampling will be conducted to verify these conditions.
 Additional site characterization will be completed in the upcoming months and will be performed by the responsible party, under department oversight, to fully define the areas of TCE contamination resulting from past disposal practices. (posted 05/17/2019)

 Return to Camdenton Sites homepage.